 Auckland campus is closed at COVID-19 Alert Level 3.
 More information.

 The Master of Clinical Psychology is a competitive-entry professional programme that will train you to become a registered clinical psychologist.

-The Master of Clinical Psychology is a professional qualification that enables you to meet the competency requirements for the clinical scope of practice under the Health Practitioners Competencies Assurance Act (2003).
+The Master of Clinical Psychology is a professional qualification.
+It enables you to meet the competency requirements for the clinical scope of practice under the Health Practitioners Competencies Assurance Act (2003).
 With the Master of Clinical Psychology you’ll be able to practise independently.

-Places on this programme are highly sought-after and there is a competitive entry process.
+Places on this programme are highly sought-after and there’s a competitive entry process.